-Jackson County's unemployment rate for October 2022 was 4.3. percent compared to the average annual unemployment rate in 2021 of 5.4 percent.
-In comparison, the annual unemployment rate in 2020 was 7.8 percent, due to the pandemic.
-The current labor shortage and inability for companies to hire qualified workers continues to be a concern.
-For another comparison, the State of Oregon's average unemployment rate in October 2022 was 4.1 percent.
+Jackson County's unemployment rate for October 2023 was 4.1 percent compared to the average annual unemployment rate in 2022 of 5.2 percent.
+For comparison, the State of Oregon's unemployment rate in October 2023 was 3.6 percent.
+The struggle for companies to hire qualified workers and the retention of those workers continues to be a concern.